 Under the amended 2011 employment agreement, by a majority vote of the independent directors, we can terminate the agreement for cause.
 "For cause" means conviction of a felony, willful misconduct, gross neglect of duty, material breach of fiduciary duty to the Company, or material breach of the employment agreement.
-The amended 2011 employment agreement also provides that upon our sale, or transfer of control of, all or substantially all of the assets or stock of the Company or the consummation of a merger or consolidation involving the Company in which the Company is not the surviving corporation, Mr. Christian will be paid an amount equal to 2.99 times the average of his total annual salary and bonus for the three immediately preceding periods of twelve consecutive months plus an additional amount as is necessary for applicable income taxes related to the payment under Code sections 280 and 4999 and all federal and state tax liabilities.
-Mr. Christian has the right to terminate the agreement at any time following a change-in-control.
-The amended 2011 employment agreement also provides that to the extent that any payments under the amended 2011 employment agreement would be subject to the excise tax imposed by Section 4999 and interest or penalties, Mr. Christian would be entitled to an additional payment to cover such excise tax, interest or penalties.
+The amended 2011 employment agreement also provides that upon a change-in-control,

+Mr. Christian will be paid an amount equal to 2.99 times the average of his total annual salary and bonus for the three immediately preceding periods of twelve consecutive months plus an additional amount as is necessary for applicable income taxes related to the payment under Code section 4999 and all federal and state tax liabilities.
+Mr. Christian has the right to terminate the agreement at any time following a change-incontrol.
+The amended 2011 employment agreement also provides that to the extent that any payments would be subject to the excise tax imposed by Section 4999 and interest or penalties, Mr. Christian would be entitled to an additional payment to cover such excise tax, interest or penalties.
+A "change-in-control" is defined as (a) any person or group acquires more than 50% of the total fair market value or total voting power of the Company's stock; (b) any person or group becomes the beneficial owner of more than 30% of the combined voting power of the Company's then outstanding securities; or (c) any person or group (other than Mr. Christian) acquires all or substantially all of the assets of the Company.

 If Mr. Christian's employment is terminated for any reason, including death or voluntary resignation, but not a "for cause" termination, we are required to continue to provide health insurance and medical reimbursement to Mr. Christian and his spouse and to maintain and enforce all existing life insurance policies for a period of ten years.
+The split dollar policy insuring Mr. Christian's life will be transferred to his irrevocable trust and the Company will reimburse Mr. Christian for any tax consequences of that transfer, to the extent allowed by law.